nfsboy/little-back-box/README.md

 - the verification checks that there is no missing file
 <img src="img/05_backup_verified.jpg" alt="" width="800"/>

-- you can plug in other cards anytime, during as well as after the backup, if there is something more to backup, the next backup starts
+- you can plug in other cards anytime, during as well as after the backup.
+If there is something more to backup, the next backup starts
 <img src="img/06_next_backup.jpg" alt="" width="800"/>

 **Tested with OLED Displays:**